Berymuch/Streamer.Bot/Chat Commands List.md

 !unlurk | Notify the stream you're coming back from a lurk.
 !orb | Display current Global Consciousness Project Dot status in chat.
 Find out more [here](https://gcpdot.com/).
 !en | Force translate following text into English, sends back in chat.
-!quote [number] \n !q [number] | Display the quote at {quote #} position in chat.
+!quote [number] & !q [number] | Display the quote at {quote #} position in chat.
-!quote \n !q | Display a random available quote in chat.
+!quote & !q | Display a random available quote in chat.
-!checkgoldstars \n !cgs | Display the amount of {golden stars} you have in chat.
+!checkgoldstars & !cgs | Display the amount of {golden stars} you have in chat.
-!convert \n !con | Converts values into other similar values. \n Available converts: \n c ↔ f \n floz ↔ mllbs \n  lbs ↔ kg \n  ft ↔ m ↔ in ↔ cm \n mi ↔ km win | Reply with "FootGoal FootGoal FootGoal FootGoal FootGoal" lose | Reply with "NotLikeThis NotLikeThis NotLikeThis NotLikeThis NotLikeThis" !assets \n !github | Display Berymuch's current [GitHub](https://github.com/Berymuch) link in chat.
+!convert & !con | Converts values into other similar values. \n Available converts: \n c ↔ f \n floz ↔ mllbs \n  lbs ↔ kg \n  ft ↔ m ↔ in ↔ cm \n mi ↔ km win | Reply with "FootGoal FootGoal FootGoal FootGoal FootGoal" lose | Reply with "NotLikeThis NotLikeThis NotLikeThis NotLikeThis NotLikeThis" !assets & !github | Display Berymuch's current [GitHub](https://github.com/Berymuch) link in chat.
-!followage \n !fa | Display the duration you have been following Berymuch in chat.
+!followage & !fa | Display the duration you have been following Berymuch in chat.
-!accountage \n !aa | Display the date of your account creation on [Twitch](https://www.twitch.tv) in chat.
+!accountage & !aa | Display the date of your account creation on [Twitch](https://www.twitch.tv) in chat.
-!team \n !tm | Display Berymuch's current team [Go Beyond](https://www.twitch.tv/team/gobeyond) in chat.
+!team & !tm | Display Berymuch's current team [Go Beyond](https://www.twitch.tv/team/gobeyond) in chat.
-!fuzzyfact \n !ff | This command is closely tied to the "Fuzzy Fact" redeem.
+!fuzzyfact & !ff | This command is closely tied to the "Fuzzy Fact" redeem.
 The command displays a random available line in chat, that was added through the redeem, that is always a random fact about somebody's original character.
-!burp \n !bp | Display the global counter for however many times Berymuch has burped on stream in chat.
+!burp & !bp | Display the global counter for however many times Berymuch has burped on stream in chat.
-!song \n !s | Display the current song playing in chat as a [Spotify](https://open.spotify.com) link.
+!song & !s | Display the current song playing in chat as a [Spotify](https://open.spotify.com) link.
-!yarr \n !yr | Reminds you that you should, in fact, not yarr at him in chat.
+!yarr & !yr | Reminds you that you should, in fact, not yarr at him in chat.
-!iszemgay \n !izg | Reminds you that, in fact, Zem is quite very gay in chat.
+!iszemgay & !izg | Reminds you that, in fact, Zem is quite very gay in chat.
-!pyramid \n !py | Displays your current emote pyramid made and broken counters in chat.
+!pyramid & !py | Displays your current emote pyramid made and broken counters in chat.
 !edge | Uh...
-!kofi \n !ko-fi \n !k | Displays Berymuch's current [Ko-Fi page](https://ko-fi.com/berymuch?ref=Twitch) link in chat.
+!kofi, !ko-fi, & !k | Displays Berymuch's current [Ko-Fi page](https://ko-fi.com/berymuch?ref=Twitch) link in chat.
-!kofitiers \n !km | Displays Berymuch's current [Ko-Fi memberships page](https://ko-fi.com/berymuch/tiers?ref=Twitch) link in chat.
+!kofitiers & !km | Displays Berymuch's current [Ko-Fi memberships page](https://ko-fi.com/berymuch/tiers?ref=Twitch) link in chat.
-!koficommissions \n !kc | Displays Berymuch's current [Ko-Fi commissions page](https://ko-fi.com/berymuch/commissions?ref=Twitch) link in chat.
+!koficommissions & !kc | Displays Berymuch's current [Ko-Fi commissions page](https://ko-fi.com/berymuch/commissions?ref=Twitch) link in chat.
-!kofishop \n !ks | Displays Berymuch's current [Ko-Fi shop page](https://ko-fi.com/berymuch/shop?ref=Twitch) link in chat.
+!kofishop & !ks | Displays Berymuch's current [Ko-Fi shop page](https://ko-fi.com/berymuch/shop?ref=Twitch) link in chat.
-!cute [name] \n !ct [name] | Display how cute targeted user is in chat, based on a truly accurate percentage.
+!cute [name] & !ct [name] | Display how cute targeted user is in chat, based on a truly accurate percentage.
-!gradebook \n !gb | Display Berymuch's (no longer supported) [gradebook](https://docs.google.com/spreadsheets/d/1gJP4wQiogY9OgoXydTWkHgyo_R1uM6xFlyqv1TIFcyg/edit?usp=sharing) in chat.
+!gradebook & !gb | Display Berymuch's (no longer supported) [gradebook](https://docs.google.com/spreadsheets/d/1gJP4wQiogY9OgoXydTWkHgyo_R1uM6xFlyqv1TIFcyg/edit?usp=sharing) in chat.
 !8ball [question] | Respond with one of the Magic 8 ball responses in chat.
-!nom [name] [custom single-word place] \n !n [name] [custom single-word place] | Bite somebody.
+!nom [name] [custom single-word place] & !n [name] [custom single-word place] | Bite somebody.
 There's a chance to do something other than biting, a chance to bite yourself.
 Command also works as a selective counter.
 !gacha total | Display current gacha stats in chat.
 !watchstreak | Display current top 5 highest watchstreaks on this channel, as a leaderboard in chat.
-!death \n !d | Increase and display a global counter for each time Berymuch has died in-game.
+!death & !d | Increase and display a global counter for each time Berymuch has died in-game.
 !enter | Enter a prize wheel, if any.
-!unEnter \n !removeEntry | Remove your entry from the prize wheel, if any.
+!unEnter & !removeEntry | Remove your entry from the prize wheel, if any.
 !claim | Claim prize on prize wheel, if you have won.
-!safeword \n !sw | Display your current safeword in chat.
+!safeword & !sw | Display your current safeword in chat.
-!safeword [name] \n !sw [name] | Display the safeword of the targeted user in chat.
+!safeword [name] & !sw [name] | Display the safeword of the targeted user in chat.
-!safeword [set/edit/change] \n !sw [set/edit/change] | Change your safeword.
+!safeword [set/edit/change] & !sw [set/edit/change] | Change your safeword.
 bad bot | Publicly execute the chatbot! good bot | Publicly praise the chatbot uwu.